 The Government of Canada introduced the Indirect Costs Program (ICP) in 2003.
 Renamed the Research Support Fund in 2016, the program provides Canadian universities and colleges with an annual grant to help pay for a portion of their indirect costs of research.
-By alleviating the financial burden of expenses, such as lighting and heating, the program ultimately helps researchers concentrate on cutting-edge discoveries and scholarship excellence.
+By alleviating the financial burden of expenses, such as lighting and heating and required personnel to administer research activities of faculty, the program ultimately helps researchers concentrate on cutting-edge discoveries and scholarship excellence.